TylerTemp/SaintsField/README.md

 #### `GetByXPath` ####

+Note: You can change the default behavior of these attributes using `Window/Saints/Create or Edit SaintsField Config`

 Please read `Saints XPath-like Syntax` section for more information.

 **Parameters**

 *   (Optional) `EXP config`: config tweak
-*   `string path...`: resource searching paths. use `.` if nothing is provided.
-First path with results will be used.
+*   `string path...`: resource searching paths.

+    Using `$` as a start to get a path from a callback/property/field.

 *    Allow multiple: Yes.
 With multiple decorators, all results from each decorator will be used.